Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

 The ridge parameter $\lambda$ controls the amount of regularization, which aims to achieve a balance between preventing overfitting and accurately predicting the training set.
 Nonetheless, an excessively high value of $\lambda$ may lead to an underfitted model that is unable to adequately capture significant patterns within the dataset.
 Therefore, it is important to determine an optimal value for $\lambda$.

-Now, fix $\lambda$ and initial samples $y_1,\cdots, y_{i-1}$ of a discrete trajectory not in the prior.
-Starting with $i=i_0$, we aim to predict $y_{i}$.
-Our initial prediction reads $\hat{y}_i:=p(t_i;b_i^\ast)$, where $b_i^\ast$ denotes the minimizer of $F_{\mu, \lambda S}$.
-A common issue is that, in general, for coarse sampling as well as for long-term forecasting ($t_{i}-t_{i-1}$ much larger than the preceding time step), the error $d(\hat{y}_i,y_i)$ can increase excessively.
+Now, fix $\lambda$ and initial samples $y_1,\cdots, y_m$ of a discrete trajectory.
+We aim to predict $y_{m+1}$.
+Our prediction reads $\hat{y}_{m+1}:=p(t_{m+1};b^\ast)$, where $b^\ast$ denotes the minimizer of $F_{\lambda}$.
+A common core issue in forecasting is that, in general, for coarse sampling as well as for long-term forecasting ($t_{i}-t_{i-1}$ much larger than the preceding time step), the error $d(\hat{y}_i,y_i)$, due to noise and error propagation can increase excessively.
 To account for such effects and fine tuning, we slightly extend our ridge regression by adding a simple and computationally fast averaging step as follows.
-We replace $\hat{y}_i$ with $\exp_{y_{i-1}}(\alpha\log{y_{i-1}}\hat{y}_i)$.
-Note that for $\alpha=1$, $\hat{y}_i$ remains unchanged.
-Iteration over $i$ yields the initial prediction for the whole trajectory.
-The initial and final values of $i$ are application dependent.
+To this end, we consider an extended predictor $P_\alpha$